 You’re here because you’ve noticed little white specks in your dog’s poop and you’re wondering whether you should start panicking.
 Take a breath, we’ll tell you what’s going on with that poop, what it means, and what to do.

-These white specks have four possible sources: food, medication, chew toy/object, or parasites.
+White specks in dog poop have four possible sources: food, medication, chew toy/object, or parasites.
 All four are either not a cause for worry or can easily be treated.

 Let’s look at how to identify the source of the white specks, how to treat them, and how to prevent them from returning.